Litoměřice: Geography

 Litoměřice is located about 15 km south of Ústí nad Labem and 51 km northwest of Prague.
-The northwestern half of the municipal territory lies in the Central Bohemian Uplands, the southeastern half lies in the Lower Eger Table, on the edge of the Polabí lowlands.
+The northwestern half of the municipal territory lies in the Central Bohemian Uplands, the southeastern half lies in the Lower Ohře Table, on the edge of the Polabí lowlands.
 The highest point, located in the northern tip of the territory, is at 480 m above sea level.
 The town is situated on the right (northern) bank of the Elbe River, at its confluence with the Ohře, which flows from the south.

 History

 Early history

 The settlement of Litoměřice has a deep history of Paleolithic cultures as well as large Celtic settlements of the La Tène culture, which did not survive the incoming Germanic attacks.
 The area was later settled by Germanic tribes, when Litoměřice first appeared on Ptolemy's world map in the 2nd century under the name of Nomisterium.
 The Germanic tribes later migrated west and those remaining mingled with the incoming Slavs.
 The earliest evidence of the Slavic settlement comes from the 8th century.

 In the 9th and 10th century, Litoměřice fell under the control of the Přemyslid dynasty.
 Přemyslids built here an early medieval fortress, one of the most important Přemyslid centres in Czech lands.
 The area was settled by the Czech tribe of Litoměřici, after which the town was named.
 In 1057, the Litomeřice Chapter was founded by Duke Spytihněv II, and it is the oldest written evidence of the existence of the town.

-A royal-town statute was granted in 1219 by King Ottokar I of Bohemia.
-At the beginning of the 13th century, Litoměřice was an important political, cultural and economic centre.
+A royal-town status was granted in 1219 by King Ottokar I. At the beginning of the 13th century, Litoměřice was an important political, cultural and economic centre.
+It reached the height of its prosperity under Emperor Charles IV, who bestowed large tracts of productive land on it.

 15th–19th centuries

 The population suffered during the 15th century Hussite Wars.
-After the Protestant tensions with the Catholics that triggered the Thirty Years' War and the Protestants' defeat in the Battle of White Mountain, the surviving population of the town was forced to accept Catholicism or face property confiscation and the obligation to leave the kingdom.
+Later it suffered again while taking part in the 1547 revolt against Emperor Ferdinand I. After the Protestant tensions with the Catholics that triggered the Thirty Years' War and the Protestants' defeat in the Battle of White Mountain, the surviving population of the town was forced to accept Catholicism or face property confiscation and the obligation to leave the kingdom.
 In this way, the town became a Catholic bishop's residency in 1655.
-As a result, the Czech Protestant population shrank and the town became largely germanized.
+As a result, the Czech Protestant population shrank and the town became largely germanised.

 In the 18th century, many Baroque building, which are today cultural monuments, were built.
 However the prosperity of the town suffered from the War of the Austrian Succession and the Seven Years' War.